-Formed in 2010, fEAST Theatre continues to develop and showcase new work by professional theatre-makers from East Anglia.
+Formed in 2010, fEAST theatre continues to develop and showcase new work by professional theatre-makers from the East of England and beyond.

 “bringing original and vibrant theatre to our region”

 ‘Twas the Night Before Christmas’ review: a warm, lovely production

 ‘Twas The Night Before Chirstmas is a live professional show currently playing at Wells Maltings Theatre.